diyscif/diyscif/scif-thesis.md

 #### Construction Materials

 Construction materials must be procured, transported, and stored in a secure way.
-If not, the entire security of the finished SCIF can be jeapordized by faulty or compromised materials.
-Materials are classfied in two categories, inspectable and non-inspectable.
+If not, the entire security of the finished SCIF can be jeopardized by faulty or compromised materials.
+Materials are classified in two categories, inspectable and non-inspectable.
 Inspectable materials are those that can be reasonably inspected with available measures.
 All other materials, as well as inspectable materials on which approved test methods were not carried out, are classified as non-inspectable and are subject to higher security requirements.
 [@ics-705-ts, p.
 30]

-Inspectable materials can be procured from trusted supplyer's without further security restrictions.
+Inspectable materials can be procured from trusted supplier's without further security restrictions.
 Inspectable materials from non-trusted suppliers or shipped to the site in an unsecured manner should be inspected using approved methods and then moved to a Secure Storage Area (SSA).
 If stored outside the